A-Momin/noteshub/nts/notes_django.md

 <details><summary style="font-size:20px;color:Red"> How to perform `JOIN` query ?</summary>

 -   In Django's Object-Relational Mapping (ORM), you can perform JOIN operations to retrieve data from multiple database tables using various methods.
 Below are some common ways to perform a JOIN query in Django ORM.
--   Assuming you have two Django models: Author and Book, and you want to join them based on a common field, such as author_id, here's a demonstration of multiple ways to perform a JOIN query:
+-   Assuming you have two Django models: `Author` and `Book`, and you want to join them based on a common field, such as author_id, here's a demonstration of multiple ways to perform a JOIN query:

 #### Using `.select_related()` for `ForeignKey` Relationships: